sattlerc/hott-reading-course/README.md

 After completing this course, you will be able to:

 * explain the basic concepts of homotopy type theory,
-* reason in homotopy type theory on a basic level,
+* reason in homotopy type theory on a formal and informal level,
 * spot faults in logical deductions,
 * characterize the identity types of concretely given types,
 * classify types according to their truncation level,